watermelon0339/matrix-media-repo/docs/admin.md

 Currently the only attribute is a purpose, which defines how the media repo is to treat the media.
 By default this is set to `none`, meaning the media repo will not treat it as special in any way.
-Setting the purpose to `pinned` will prevent the media from being quarantined, but not purged.
+Setting the purpose to `pinned` will prevent the media from being quarantined and purged.

 #### Get media attributes